 All meals and drinks are provided, and most dinners will be accompanied by a glass of fine local Kangaroo Island wine or beer.
 However excessive beverages must be purchased at your own expense.

-Physical Activity - There won't be any strenuous hiking, but a reasonable level of mobility and fitness will be required to find the best photography spots amongst those orange boulders, to climb into the plane, walk down the seal beach, through the cave and things like that.
+Physical Activity - There won't be any strenuous hiking, but a reasonable level of mobility and fitness will be required to find the best photography spots amongst those orange boulders, walk down the seal beach, through the cave and things like that.
 The walks to seal bay, remarkable rocks, admirals arch and Kelly Hill Caves are all paved but are on a slight incline and do involve long sets of steep stairs, especially the cave.
 However, these walks are all optional and if you feel it's to far out of your comfort zone there will be other things to photograph near by!
 And we're in no hurry anyway, so you can take your time, using the excuse "Oh, I think 'pant' that I should 'pant' stop and take a photo of this..."

 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, mobile coverage, etc.